 *Vegetables (Sweet Potato – Red or Orange Skin, Pumpkin, and Carrot/Parsnip).
 Greens and other more fibrous veges can be eaten by the truck load!;

-*Fruit (limit your fruit to only 1 serve per day.
-Any more than approximately 50gms of Fructose consumed in a sitting will trigger a decent insulin response which in turn causes a triglyceride response from the liver and can raise cholesterol like most refined sugars will).
+*Fruit (any fruit, but only 1 serve per day.
+Any more than 50gms of Fructose consumed in a sitting will trigger a decent insulin response which in turn causes a triglyceride response from the liver and can raise cholesterol like most refined sugars will).

 What you should steer clear of:

 Processed, refined sugary sweets such as cakes, lollies, muffins, biscuits… REFINED SUGAR!
-There is no exception to this rule… If you want sweet, go to www.myfoodreligion.com… You need to read labels and make sure that NONE of the ingredients in whatever you are buying contains sugar (or any other sugar derivative such as dextrose, sucrose, maltodextrin, artificial sweeteners, basically anything that ends in ‘ose’).
-Because I am a nice guy, I will allow you to use the following as a ‘safe’ replacement (in absolute moderation), while cooking or to sweeten things such as a hot drink:
+The exception is any of the above made from one of my wife’s recipes… You need to read labels and make sure that NONE of the ingredients in whatever you are buying contains sugar (or any other sugar derivative such as dextrose, sucrose, maltodextrin, artificial sweeteners, basically anything that ends in ‘ose’).
+The following you can use as a ‘safe’ replacement (in moderation), while cooking or to sweeten things such as a hot drink:

 *Honey.

-At the end of the day – STAY AWAY FROM SUGAR!
+At the end of the day – Stay away from sugar as much as possible!

 Fats… 1gm = 9cals

 Fats – Here is the low down on fats… A fat is not a fat.
-Hydrogenated products, and some saturated fats found in Butter and Margarine and from animal sources should be consumed in moderation as they are solid at room temp, raise cholesterol and will likely end up giving you a heart attack (I will temper this by stating that not all animal derived saturated fats are bad.
-New studies – read anything by Mark Sisson on Paleo – suggest that dependant on the animal, how it is fed and its’ lifestyle and health, will determine if you should be trimming the fat, or eating it).
+Hydrogenated products, and some saturated fats found in Butter and Margarine and from animal sources should be consumed in moderation as they are solid at room temp, raise cholesterol and will likely end up giving you a heart attack.
 Poly and Mono Unsaturated (mostly plant derived fats) can be eaten freely (within reason), and when choosing oils from this category, look for olive, flax, and or fish… Unrefined, cold pressed and virgin are best.
 Macadamia Oil is a great choice for cooking as it has a high smoke point and won’t convert to a Trans Fat… That sh!t will kill you!

-The ‘low down’ on Coconut Oil (since there is quite a bit of hype around this at present and you will see this pop up in Shan’s recipes among other ‘food religions’ such as Paleo derivatives): more on Paleo here
+The low – down on Coconut Oil (since is quite a bit of hype around this at present and you will see this pop up in Shan’s recipes among other ‘food religions’ such as Paleo derivatives): more on Paleo here

 Coconut Oil is a saturated fat (100%); yet is processed differently given its high Lauric and Stearic Acid content, and subsequent health benefits.
 It lowers cholesterol, is metabolised by the Liver and used for energy, and is a natural antiviral and antibacterial!